The Assured Income for the Severely Handicapped, or AISH, is a provincial benefit program of the provincial government of Alberta, Canada.

 AISH Personal Benefits

-If you need to meet expenses that are not covered under your other AISH benefits and cannot be taken care of with your living allowance, you might qualify for AISH personal benefits.
+You might qualify for AISH personal benefits if you need to meet expenses that are not covered under your other AISH benefits and cannot be taken care of with your living allowance.
 The personal benefits are provided for the recipient and dependent children, not for the spouse or partner.

 They cover three different expense types: